Client

 Fewer craftsmen, higher productivity

 The Czech Republic is experiencing a shortage of qualified craftsmen for traditional wet construction.
 Modular LGSF addresses this issue — fewer people, more work done in the hall, clear system logic.
-A construction company can serve more municipalities in the same time.
+The construction company can serve more municipalities in the same time.

 Predictable schedule